CystroNofer/stim-link/README.md

 # StimLink

-  **Controller vibration feels unimpressive during your epic gameplay?**
+  **Missing the exciting controller vibrations on mouse and keyboard?**

-**StimLink** is a Windows desktop application for converting real-time controller vibrations into controllable output for supported e-stim devices.
+**StimLink** is a Windows desktop application for converting controller feedbacks during mouse & keyboard gameplay into controllable output for supported e-stim devices.

 # ⚠️ SAFETY WARNING — READ BEFORE USE